smartYi/road-to-sv/dominos.md

 ## Solution

-Black and white squares, 32 black vs 30 white while 1 domino can only cover 1 black and 1 white -> impossible to cover the board.
+Black and white squares, 32 black vs 30 white while 1 domino can only cover 1 black and 1 white -> impossible to cover the board.S